ArhanAnsari/studysphereai/SETUP_GUIDE.md

 ### Change Branding
 1. Update the logo in layouts
-2. Change "StudyGenius" to your app name
+2. Change "StudySphere AI" to your app name
 3. Update metadata in `app/layout.tsx`

 ### Add Features